for the hipster in all of us

 While enduring three decades of self-loathing for settling on a passionless career, he finally dropped out for fear of dropping dead – peeling back 30 years of his professional life for a career do-over.

 His 60 years, he discovered, had value.
-“The millennial generation are seekers at heart, among them, the hipster subculture is especially well educated, talented, and curiosity-minded.
+“Millennial’s are seekers at heart, among them, the hipster subculture is especially well educated, talented, and curiosity-minded.
 They are critical thinkers who reject religious or political dogma, preferring to go to the source of an event or happening to experience for themselves the truth.
 Then act on that truth as a dedicated way of life.”

-The same is true in relationships, hobbies, and just about everything we do.
-Our lives are riddled with hot paths, similar to a pheromone-seeking ants, keeping us on the roads most traveled and going to the places most visited.”
+Relationships, hobbies, and just about everything we do.
+Our lives are riddled with hot paths, similar to pheromone-seeking ants, keeping us on the roads most traveled and going to the places frequently visited.”

 Thomas believes the process of becoming one’s authentic self is always a work in progress.
 The good news is it’s 100% in our control.
 Unlike the Beat generation who grow up during the depression and came of age during WWII, and the flow of sex, drugs, and rock ‘n roll, Viet Nam played out on the nightly television news, and civil rights protests in he streets, all of it was a rebound to normalcy, without context of what that was like.
 A half a century of world wars and rebuilding and collapsing economies.